benzovvozh/hexlet-git/README.md

 Hello from 02.09.2024.
-Now I am learning git add new content, learn the git diff
+Now I am learning git.
+Add new content.
+Today is 04.09.2024 and I am learning git diff and others.